How delivering personalised content is key to successful customer engagement and why your choice in CMS is so critical

 How personalisation is evolving

 What began simply as a business’s ability to customise a website based on favoured content, evolved to rules-based personalisation.
 Organisations can adapt their content and design based on things like the customer's location or the local weather.

-AI-powered recommendation engines can autonomously surface product and content at an individual level
+AI-powered recommendation engines can autonomously surface products and content at an individual level.

 As we usher in an era of Artificial Intelligence (AI) and Machine-Learning (ML), organisations are leveraging the power of self-improving algorithms.
 Some recommendation engines can gather and process data and suggest the next relevant item to purchase.